 Until 1 October 2021, there is a Dutch a VAT exemption with a right to deduct input VAT (similar to a zero VAT rate) for supplies of COVID-19 vaccines and in vitro diagnostic medical devices (test kits), including closely related services.
 The zero-VAT rate is only applicable under the condition that such supplies are for the benefit of the final consumer and pursue a public interest objective.

-As of 16 April 2021, the supply of certain antigen self-tests the supply of these self-tests is taxed at 0% VAT and the entrepreneur is entitled to deduct the input tax attributable to them.
+In the period 16 April 2021 through 30 September 2021, the supply of certain antigen self-tests the supply of these self-tests is taxed at 0% VAT and the entrepreneur is entitled to deduct the input tax attributable to them.

 Importers with a permission granted by the Dutch Ministry of Health to import covid-19 vaccines, can get relief from import duties and exemption from import VAT.